 By definition, a progressive web app must work on any device and enhance progressively, taking advantage of any features available on the user’s device and browser.

-Because a progressive web app is a website, it should be discoverable in search engines.
+PWA is a website, it should be discoverable in search engines.
 This is a major advantage over native applications, which still lag behind websites in searchability.

 Mobile app users are more likely to reuse their apps, and progressive web apps are intended to achieve the same goals through features such as push notifications.